ShuSir/Demo/README.md

 <br>
 Some basic analysis in R on point II is available at:<br> http://rpubs.com/ShuSir/resale_car_analysis<br>

-In addtion, to showcase the skill set in machine learning, a mini-project on SG private housing prediction is developed based on URA public data.
+A mini-project on SG private housing prediction is developed based on URA public data.
 The report is available at:<br> https://shusir.github.io/Demo/condo_prediction.html